ayazhankadessova/python-bit/README.md

 - [x] project status to theme
 - [ ] last attemp to date -> format date is util
 - [x] move utils/projects to lib
+- [ ] keep all interfaces in 1 place
 - [ ] `api/projects/[pid]` -> we get info on that project and pass to postItem. useSWR
 - [ ] add attempts. show attempts
 - [ ] show attempts for project